ginatrapani/ginatrapani.org/src/md/recently.md

 ## Recently

-Since 2005, I've been keeping a reverse chronological list of stuff I've worked on.
+Since 2005, I've kept a reverse chronological list of stuff I've worked on.
 Here's what I've been up to recently.

 ### July 2024